-1. On wednesday, susan came home from florida.

-2. "He wants you to repot to the office on millstream drive tomorrow."

-3. "Hello alex," jennifer said.
-"Welcome home from the south."

-Copy the sentences correctly
+Cc ppy the sentences correctly

 1. Kim took math 101, not math 201, this year.

 2. I'm going to take world history next year.

 3. lisa and greg visited tuxedo park.

 4. hannah's grandmother lives in michigan.

-concrete noun is a word that names something you can see or touch.
+A concrete noun is a word that names something you can see or touch.
 For example: money, clock, college, painting.

-abstract nouns is a word that names something you can think or talk about.
+Abstract noun is a word that names something you can think or talk about.
 You cannot see it or touch it.
 For example: expense, time, education, art.